CONP Portal | FAQ

 IV.
 Tools & Pipelines

-CONP contains a diverse range of 80 tools and pipelines (March 2022).
-Many of these tools/pipelines come from neuroscience or genomics research institutes.
+The Portal contains a diverse range of analytical tools and pipelines.
+Many of these come from neuroscience or genomics research institutes.
 A full list can be found here.

 What are the requirements to install and run a tool?